parsley42/remote-control/README.md

  * localhost operation
  * a set of tasks and configure job for general-purpose system configuration
  * reasonable semantics and implementation of running jobs in parallel on multiple hosts
+ * a libsremote library for requiring non-standard packages; e.g. requirepkg jq

+## Requirements

+### SSH

+`rc` requires all hosts managed to be reachable via ssh `host`, and makes no provision for configurable bastion hosts or login user names, for example.
+While it's possible to configure aliases for hosts in a .hosts hostgroup file, the practice is discouraged, as such configuration should be in the user's `.ssh/config`.

+### Managed hosts

+As `rc` relies on `bash` for scripting, the reqrirements for managed hosts are fairly minimal.
+A somewhat recent version of bash (certainly bash 4+), GNU core utils, grep, sed and friends, and whatever other CLI commands are needed by your tasks.

 ## Sites